 Charging too much for shipping is a sure recipe for disaster.
 What’s too much?
 Judging by the Walker Sands 2015 Future of Retail Study charging anything at all is too much.
 In their survey, 83% of respondents said Free Shipping was a primary motivator in their online purchasing decisions.
 Bummer, huh?
 To limit your exposure on this one, if you’ve already optimized your packaging to minimize cost, your next best strategy is to comparison shop reviewing vendors, service levels, delivery options, and costs.

 Once you’re certain you have the best pricing, get creative with how you position yourself on the competitive landscape.
 Perhaps you can subsidize your shipping costs by adding a nominal flat rate to all orders, build the cost into your MSRP, or set a qualifying threshold for Free Shipping.
 As a part of our distribution services at Jay Group, we use a host of strategies to get the best rates for our clients.
 (Shameless plug… One of our best strategies is using our size to our advantage to get the best volume discounts available.
-Contact us and we’d be happy to share how we can share this benefit with you.)

 Nothing undermines profitability faster than re-performing work.
 Make sure you’re delivering the right products to the right people on time to avoid wasting labor, and eroding your profit margin.
 One of the best ways to do that is with systemic controls and a set of Standard Operating Procedures that help to manage quality and compliance standards.
 Using an order management system that tracks all of the details about each shipment gives you the best opportunity to ensure the orders are being shipped on time, to the right destination, and that each contains the right products.
 Documenting processes and using these reference materials to train team members will also go a long way to maintaining accuracy.